kbuckleys/spotirofi/README.md

 # To-do
 - Improve initial load times for menus at first run.
-- Search is practically useless for some reason.
+- Search filtering is practically useless for some reason.
 Needs looking into.